24/7 Emergency Response(707) 816-7103

 • Foundation cracks letting water in (denied as maintenance)

 If the loss is covered, your out-of-pocket is the deductible.
 Typical Fairfield deductibles run $500 to $2,500.
+Insurance Information Institute data puts non-weather water damage and freezing among the top three homeowner insurance claim causes nationally, and California Department of Insurance guidance reminds policyholders they have the right to choose any qualified contractor on a covered claim.
 We provide all the moisture mapping, photo documentation, daily monitoring logs, and final dryness verification reports your carrier wants on the claim.
 We coordinate with most major carriers on the Xactimate pricing system so you usually only pay your deductible.

 Reconstruction Is a Separate Phase